Marie-Félix Blanc: Early life and family

 Marie-Félix Blanc was born on 22 December 1859 in Paris to French businessman François Blanc and his second wife, Marie Charlotte Hensel.
 Her father was the founder of the Société des bains de mer de Monaco and operated multiple casinos, including the Casino de Monte-Carlo in Monaco and the Bad Homburg vor der Höhe Casino in Germany.
 Her godfather, Count Antoine Bertora, was rumored to be her biological father.
 She had an older sister, Louise; an older brother, Edmond; and two older half-brothers from her father's first marriage to Madeleine-Victoire Huguelin, Camille and Charles.
 Her older sister later married Prince Constantine Wincenty Maria Radziwiłł.
 Her older brother later served as the mayor of La Celle-Saint-Cloud, and her older half brother, Camille, served as mayor of Beausoleil.
 When she was 18 years old, Blanc's father died, leaving her a vast inheritance.

 Marriage and issue

 On 18 November 1880, Blanc married Prince Roland Bonaparte at the Church of Saint-Roch in Paris, despite her mother's opposition.
 Her husband was the son of Prince Pierre-Napoléon Bonaparte and Éléonore-Justine Ruflin, and he was a grandson of Lucien Bonaparte, 1st Prince of Canino and Musignano and Alexandrine de Bleschamp.
 Her husband was also the grand-nephew of Emperor Napoleon I of France; King Jérôme I of Westphalia; King Joseph I of Spain, Naples and Sicily; King Louis I of Holland; Queen Caroline of Naples; Grand Duchess Elisa of Tuscany, Princess of Lucca and Piombino; and Duchess Pauline of Guastalla.
+Her mother-in-law, Princess Pierre Bonaparte, reportedly held the Blanc family in low regard, but supported the marriage due to Marie-Félix's large dowry, which included 8,400,000 francs worth of assets and a reversionary right to a 6,000,000 franc trust which her mother held a life-interest in.

 Blanc gave birth to her only child, Princess Marie Bonaparte, on 2 July 1882 in Saint-Cloud.
 Her daughter married Prince George of Greece and Denmark in 1907 and had two children, Prince Peter and Princess Eugénie.